We all need a little inspiration at times. Peruse this list of ideas for spreading the word about your friends group.

 There are many options for engaging in social media.
-We won’t go into much detail here, but simply provide a basic listing to explore.
 Generally, it’s best to focus on one or two social media accounts.
 Visibility in social media comes from engaging in activities frequently, and it may be hard to do that if your group has too many accounts on different platforms.

 Many groups find this to be their best option for social media, because it currently has the most users.
 Volunteers and board members are likely to be familiar with this platform.
 Before creating a group account, you need to decide if a page or group is better for your Friends Group.

 With a page, the content (e.g., posts, photos, events) is generated by the page’s admin(s).
-Other users can comment, like or share the content, but they do not create the main content on behalf of the group.
+Other users can like, share, or comment on the content, but they do not create the main content on behalf of the group.
 There is more burden on the admin to post regularly and generally less dialogue, but there is also more control over what information is shared and when.